DamilolaOmotoyinbo/dashboard/README.md

 (https://dashboard-jvar3p48z-damilolaomotoyinbos-projects.vercel.app/)

-This is an application I built following the next.js documentation.
+This is a fintech application I built following the next.js documentation.